jeremy8883/zoom-hue/README.md

 Automatically turn on a philips hue light when you have the Zoom application open.

-I've created this app for personal use.
-I didn't want family talking to me whilst I was in an online meeting.
+I've created this app for personal reasons.
 I have a Philips Hue light strip attached to my desk.
-If it's red, I'm in DND mode.
+If it's turned on, and red, it warns others in the house that I'm on video.

 ## Getting started